 Ross Dress for Less Explosion – Methane Gas Intrusion

-March 24, 1985 was like any other beautiful Sunday for Los Angeles Natives.
-The Ross Dress for Less department store located in the Fairfax District was filled with employees and bargain shoppers looking for stellar deals on those name-brand items.
-Fast forward later in the day, the store is under flames with firefighters, police officers, and HAZWOPER suits scrambling to find the source of an explosion that just rocked the Fairfax District of Los Angeles.
+March 24, 1985, was like any other beautiful Sunday for Los Angeles Natives.
+The Ross Dress for Less store in the Fairfax District was full of employees and bargain shoppers.
+Later, the store went under flames.
+Firefighters, police officers, and HAZWOPER suits were scrambling to find the source of an explosion that rocked the Fairfax District of Los Angeles.

 Amid dozens of bystanders receiving medical attention, firefighters scramble to find the explosion source.
 After rigorous investigation, firefighters left the source as inconclusive, triggering concerns for Los Angeles City Officials.
 Scientists and Engineers were swiftly brought to the site to evaluate the conditions.
-After Methane Testing it was concluded that a pocket of high pressure and high concentration methane gas exists below the surface of West Los Angeles.
-This plume of gas forced its way into the Ross Dress for Less building, resulting in the explosion.
+After Methane Testing, a report found a pocket of high-pressure and high-concentration methane gas.
+It has been existing below the surface of West Los Angeles.
+This gas plume forced its way into the Ross Dress for Less building, resulting in the explosion.

 Methane Mitigation History

-Let’s rewind a century earlier in 1902 when the infamous Salt Lake Oil Field was discovered.
-With aspirations of competing with the Los Angeles City Oil Field, the Salt Lake Oil Field was one of the fastest emerging oil fields in the Los Angeles area.
-At its peak, Salt Lake had over 300 operating wells producing over 50 million barrels of oil during its operation.
-The earth’s natural sources in this area prove to be dense with high-energy oil which fueled our society for decades.
+Let’s rewind a century earlier, in 1902, when the infamous Salt Lake Oil Field was discovered.
+Competing with the Los Angeles City Oil Field, the Salt Lake Oil Field was one of the fastest emerging oil fields in the Los Angeles area.
+At its peak, Salt Lake had over 300 operating wells producing over 50 million barrels of oil.
+The earth’s natural sources in this area are dense with high-energy oil, which fueled our society for decades.
 Years later, these oil fields are nearly dry, forcing Oil Tycoons to relocate and search for other sources.
 Eventually, we are left with a shell of subsurface natural resources and abandoned oil wells in a highly sought-after geographic location.

 Considering the demand in the area, developers capitalized by aggressively expanding into the residential and commercial real estate market.
-During the duration of the 1900s, the Oil Fields were slowly replaced with high-end shopping stores and one of Los Angeles’ highest valued communities.
+During the 1900s, the Oil Fields were slowly replaced with high-end shopping stores and one of Los Angeles’ highest-valued communities.
 Unbeknownst to developers, subsurface methane was waiting to emerge at high pressures and concentrations.

 Ultimately, these high-pressure gases find their way through the crevices of cracked foundations and slabs, accumulating inside structures.
-The unfortunate combination of the high concentration Methane Gas Intrusion, enclosed structures, and an ignition created the chaos of the 1985 Ross Dress for Less Explosion.
+The unfortunate combination of the high concentration Methane Gas Intrusion, enclosed structures, and an ignition created the 1985 Ross Dress for Less Explosion chaos.

-Although the safety circumstances throughout the day seemed to improve, a series of Methane Soil Gas Tests showed that the Vapor Gas source was continuing to expel methane.
-City officials needed a solution to swiftly reduce the risk of additional indoor accumulation and explosion.
-Engineers added relief points through the city, allowing a controlled burn of subsurface methane gas at ground level.
+Although the safety circumstances throughout the day seemed to improve, a series of Methane Soil Gas Tests showed that the Vapor Gas source continued expelling methane.
+City officials needed a solution to reduce the risk of additional indoor accumulation and explosion swiftly.
+Engineers added relief points throughout the city, allowing a controlled burn of subsurface methane gas at ground level.
 This action proved to be successful and may have saved thousands of lives.

 The Birth of the Methane Mitigation Industry